Lenty/SLiCAP_python/docs/_build/html/_sources/tutorials/LTspice.rst.txt

    .. image:: ../img/makeNetlist-3.png

 #.
 This will bring up the *Save* window.
-It will display the contents of the directory of the *.asc* file of which you are generateing the netlist.
+It will display the contents of the directory of the *.asc* file of which you are generating the netlist.
 Save your netlist as a *.cir* netlist file.

    .. image:: ../img/makeNetlist-4.png

 #.
-After the netlist file has been saved you can a new  tab with the netlist file will be displayed
+After the netlist file has been saved it will be displayed in a new tab

    .. image:: ../img/makeNetlist-5.png